Mchanech/wearables-project/README.md

 (Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012)

 The script run_analysis.R takes the data from this project as input and outputs the averages of each variable per subject and per activity.

+Check out the well-commented code for the real story.
+The output just doesn't do it justice!